DeepHiveMind/Medical-Healthcare-3D-Imaging-AI/README.md

 - Edge Deployment, such as on Mobile (TFX - TensorRT, TFLite | EdgeX)
 - Hybrid Processing (Local Edge Processing + Centralized Cloud Processing)
 - Mobile & Web App (PWA)

+# Contact info

+Feel free to contact me to discuss any issues, questions, or comments.

+My contact info can be found on my [GitHub page](https://github.com/DeepHiveMind).

+# License

+I, *The DeepHiveMind*, am providing code and resources in this repository to you under custom Copyright & license (Copyright 2019 DeepHiveMind & Creative Commons Legal Code CC0 1.0 Universal).
+Please Refer to the **[Copyright 2019 DeepHiveMind License]** for further details as to this.
+Thanks!